zoujunhong/UniField/README.md

 ## 🧭 Overview

 Traditional CFD simulations for aerodynamic analysis are computationally expensive and domain-specific.
-**UniField** addresses this limitation by **jointly training on multiple aerodynamic subfields**, enabling the model to learn *universal surface pressure representations* that transfer across different flow regimes.
+**UniField** alleviates this limitation by **jointly training on multiple aerodynamic subfields**, enabling the model to learn *universal surface pressure representations* that transfer across different flow regimes.

 Key features:
 - **Unified Point Transformer backbone** for geometry encoding